 - Coercing, forcing, or attempting to coerce or force a person to touch another person’s intimate parts without that person’s consent; or

 - Rape, which is penetration, no matter how slight, of (1) the vagina or anus of a person by any body part of another person or by an object, or (2) the mouth of a person by a sex organ of another person, without that person’s consent.

 See Section III for the definitions of consent, incapacitation, and force.

-1. Definition of Sexual Harassment.
-Sexual Harassment is unwelcome conduct of a sexual nature that has the effect of creating a hostile or stressful living, learning, or working environment, or whenever toleration of such conduct or rejection of it is the basis for an academic or employment decision affecting an individual.
+2. Sexual Harassment – Unwelcome conduct of a sexual nature that has the effect of creating a hostile or stressful living, learning, or working environment, or whenever toleration of such conduct or rejection of it is the basis for an academic or employment decision affecting an individual.
 Conduct is considered “unwelcome” if the person did not request or invite it and considered the conduct to be undesirable or offensive.

-Sexual harassment includes any conduct or incident that is sufficiently serious that it is likely to limit or deny a student’s ability to participate in or benefit from the University’s educational programs or a faculty or staff member’s ability to work, which may include a single incident of sexual assault or other serious sexual misconduct.
+Sexual harassment includes any conduct or incident that is sufficiently serious that it is likely to limit or deny a student’s ability to participate in or benefit from the University’s educational program or activity or a faculty or staff member’s ability to work, which may include a single incident of sexual assault or other serious sexual misconduct.

-2. Forms of Prohibited Sexual Harassment.
+Examples of Sexual Harassment.
 Sexual harassment can take many forms, and can:

 - Occur between equals, such as student to student, faculty member to faculty member, staff to staff, or visitor/contracted employee to staff.